Multiple SCLEROSIS Awareness

 - Geography may play a factor—there is a higher incidence of cases the farther north one travels from the equator.
 Since sunlight is required for the sufficient production of vitamin D, it’s speculated the fat-soluble vitamin may protect predisposed individuals.

 Although there is no cure for MS, there are a number of drugs on the market that can slow its progression.
-Most work by blunting the immune system’s attack on the CNS.
+Most work by blunting the immune system’s attack on the central nervous system (CNS).
 MS sufferers switch between different drugs as the course of their disease worsens.

 One of the most common first-line treatments for RRMS is recombinant interferon-beta: Avonex and Plegridy by Biogen (Cambridge, MA), Rebif by EMD/Serono (Darmstadt, Germany) and Pfizer (New York, NY), Extavia by Novartis (Basel Switzerland), and Betaseron by Bayer (Leverkusen, Germany).
 Interferon-beta is a signaling molecule that reduces the overall levels of inflammatory agents in the brain.
 Patients on interferon-beta therapy experience an increase in the integrity of their BBB, resulting in fewer myelin sheath attacking WBCs entering the brain.
 Recent studies suggest interferon-beta may increase the production of nerve growth factor, improving neuronal survival.

-Two monoclonal antibodies are available to treat MS. Sanofi’s (Paris, France) Lemtrada binds to a protein on the surface of T-cells, one type of WBC thought to be a key player in attacking the myelin sheath.
+Three monoclonal antibodies are available to treat MS. Sanofi’s (Paris, France) Lemtrada binds to a protein on the surface of T-cells, one type of WBC thought to be a key player in attacking the myelin sheath.
 A Lemtrada-bound T-cell is targeted for destruction by other WBCs, thereby reducing the number of T-cells available to destroy the myelin sheath.
 Biogen’s (Cambridge, MA) Tysabri helps to prevent T-cells from entering the brain by binding to proteins called VCAM1 on the surface of the blood vessels making up the BBB.
 In order for myelin-attacking T-cells to cross the BBB, they must attach to these VCAM1 proteins and “pull” themselves through.
 With Tysabri in place, the T-cells cannot attach to the VCAM1 proteins, and are denied entry into the brain.
+Finally, Ocrevus, developed by Roche (Basel, Switzerland), was the first, and so far only, therapy approved for the primary progressive form of MS in 2017.
+Ocrevus targets B-cells for destruction.
+Previously, B-cells were not thought to play a role in MS pathology, but the apparent clinical efficacy of Ocrelizumab suggests they might.

 Two years later, a second oral MS drug, Sanofi’s Aubagio, entered the market.
 Aubagio works by inhibiting the growth of actively dividing cells—including activated T-cells.